stasm/message2/README.md

 * `syntax` — the parser and the definition of the AST data model.
 * `runtime` — the `MessageFormat` class which parses and formats messages.
+* `registry` — implementations of formatting and matching functions.
 * `command` — CLI tools which can be used for testing and inspecting the behavior of the implementation.
 * `example` — examples of messages and custom functions; they also double as tests.